 This blog post is based on an article first produced in Platinum Business Magazine.

-Tell us about your background and how you came to Operations Director for HR Advise Me.
+Tell us about your background and how you came to Operations Director for Loch HR.

 When I was thinking about what I wanted to do, I didn’t have a role model so I had to find my own way and make my own decisions.
 After getting good A Level results, I decided to go to University.
 The job market in the mid-80s wasn’t great, so I chose a law degree to make sure I had the best chance of getting a job when I graduated.